brainhubeu/hadron/packages/hadron-logger/README.md

 ## Multiple loggers

-You can defined multiple loggers for your application.
-To do that You just need to provide adapters for all of them and define them in configuration.
+You can define multiple loggers for your application.
+To do that you just need to provide adapters for each of them and define them in the configuration.

 ```javascript
 const hadronConfig = {